fsprojects/FAKE/help/index.md

 ### Running targets

-You can execute targets with the "run"-command:
+You can execute targets with the "run"-function:

-	// Executes Default target
 	Run "Default"

 ### Final targets